-The new project creation window allows to create a Substance Project to store the 3D mesh and its texturing.
+The new project creation window allows to create a project file to store the 3D model and its texturing information.

 Creating a New Project

 To create a new project click on File > New to create a new Substance 3D Painter project.

 Below is an explanation of all the parameter available in the New Project window.